 Graduating to real life: What it costs to be a grownup

 Congratulations—you’ve graduated!
-Completing your postsecondary education is a huge step forward, and something that both you and your family should be very proud of.
-You’ve landed your first “adult” job and are now ready to embark on a whole new challenge: adulthood.
+Completing your postsecondary education is a huge step forward, and you may now be ready to embark on a whole new challenge: adulthood.

 Welcome to adulting